awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ## Caching configuration

 Mountpoint can optionally cache object metadata and content to reduce cost and improve performance for repeated reads to the same file.
-Mountpoint can serve all file system requests from the cache, excluding listing of directory contents.
+Mountpoint can serve [supported file system requests](./SEMANTICS.md) from the cache, excluding listing of directory contents.

-The main command-line flag to enable caching is `--cache <CACHE_DIR>`, which specifies the directory in which to store cached object content.
-Mountpoint will create a new subdirectory within the path that you specify, and will remove any existing files or directories within that subdirectory at mount time and at exit.
-This flag will also enable caching of metadata using a default time-to-live (TTL) of 1 minute (60 seconds), which can be configured with the `--metadata-ttl` argument.

 ### Metadata Cache

 The command-line flag `--metadata-ttl <SECONDS|indefinite|minimal>` controls the time-to-live (TTL) for cached metadata entries.
-It can be set to a positive numerical value in seconds, or to one of the pre-configured values of `minimal` (default configuration when not using `--cache`) or `indefinite` (metadata entries never expire).
+It can be set to a positive numerical value in seconds, or to one of the pre-configured values of `minimal` (default configuration when not using `--cache` or `--cache-xz`) or `indefinite` (metadata entries never expire).

 > [!WARNING]
 > Caching of metadata entries relaxes the strong read-after-write consistency offered by Amazon S3 and Mountpoint in its default configuration.
 > See the [consistency and concurrency section of the semantics documentaton](./SEMANTICS.md#consistency-and-concurrency) for more details.

-When configured with metadata caching, on its own or in conjunction with `--cache`, Mountpoint will typically perform fewer requests to S3, but will not guarantee that the information it reports is up to date with the content of the bucket.
+When configured with metadata caching, on its own or in conjunction with local cache or shared cache, Mountpoint will typically perform fewer requests to the mounted S3 bucket, but will not guarantee that the information it reports is up to date with the content of the mounted S3 bucket.
 You can use the `--metadata-ttl` flag to choose the appropriate trade off between consistency (`--metadata-ttl minimal`) and performance/cost optimization (`--metadata-ttl indefinite`), depending on the requirements of your workload.
-In scenarios where the content of the S3 bucket is modified by another client and you require Mountpoint to always return up-to-date information, setting `--metadata-ttl minimal` is most appropriate.
-A setting of `--metadata-ttl 300` would instead allow Mountpoint to perform fewer requests to S3 by delaying updates for up to 5 min.
-If your workload does not require consistency, for example because the content of the S3 bucket does not change, we recommend using `--metadata-ttl indefinite`.
+In scenarios where the content of the mounted S3 bucket is modified by another client, and you require Mountpoint to return recently up-to-date information, setting `--metadata-ttl minimal` is most appropriate.
+A setting of `--metadata-ttl 300` would instead allow Mountpoint to perform fewer requests to the mounted S3 bucket by delaying updates for up to 300 seconds.
+If your workload does not require consistency, for example because the content of the mounted S3 bucket does not change, you should use `--metadata-ttl indefinite`.

+### Data Cache

+Mountpoint for Amazon S3 supports different types of data caching that you can opt in to accelerate repeated read requests.

+First, you can use local data caching on your Amazon EC2 instance storage or an Amazon EBS volume.
+You should use a local cache if you repeatedly read the same data from the same compute instance and if you have unused space in your local instance storage for the repeatedly read dataset.

+Second, you can cache object content on S3 Express One Zone, shared across many instances.
+You should use a shared cache if you repeatedly read small objects from multiple compute instances or if you do not know the size of your dataset that you repeatedly read and want to benefit from elasticity of cache size.
+Once you opt in, Mountpoint retains objects with sizes up to one mebibyte (MiB) in an S3 directory bucket that uses S3 Express One Zone.

+Finally, you can use a local cache and shared cache together if you have unused space in your local cache, but also want a shared cache across multiple instances.

+Configuring a local or shared cache will also enable caching of metadata in memory using a default time-to-live (TTL) of 1 minute (60 seconds), which can be configured with the `--metadata-ttl` argument.

-### Disk Cache Size
+### Local Cache

-By default, Mountpoint will limit the maximum size of the cache such that the free space on the file system does not fall below 5%, and will automatically evict the least recently used content from the cache when caching new content.
-You can instead manually configure the maximum size of the cache with the `--max-cache-size <MiB>` command-line argument.
+You can opt in to a local cache in your Amazon EC2 instance storage, instance memory, or an Amazon EBS volume.
+The main command-line flag to enable local caching is `--cache <CACHE_DIR>`, which specifies the directory in which to store cached object content.
+Mountpoint will create a new subdirectory within the path that you specify, and will remove any existing files or directories within that subdirectory at mount time and at exit.
+You should use the local cache if you repeatedly read the same data from the same compute instance, and if you have enough space in local storage to cache your dataset.
+This avoids redundant requests to your mounted S3 bucket when you read the same data repeatedly from the same instance.

 > [!WARNING]
+> If you enable local caching, Mountpoint will persist unencrypted object content from your mounted S3 bucket at the local cache location provided at mount.
+> In order to protect your data, you should restrict access to the data cache location by using file system access control mechanisms.

+#### Disk Cache Size

+By default, Mountpoint will limit the maximum size of the local cache such that the free space on the file system does not fall below 5%, and will automatically evict the least recently used content from the local cache when caching new content.
+You can instead manually configure the maximum size of the local cache with the `--max-cache-size <MiB>` command-line argument.

+> [!WARNING]
 > If you enable caching, Mountpoint will persist unencrypted object content from your S3 bucket at the location provided at mount.
 > In order to protect your data, we recommend you restrict access to the data cache location.

-### Caching object content to local storage
+#### Caching object content to local storage

-We recommend using local storage, such as Amazon EC2 instance storage or an Amazon EBS volume, as the target of the Mountpoint cache.
+You should use local storage, such as Amazon EC2 instance storage or an Amazon EBS volume, as the target of the Mountpoint local cache.
 When caching to EBS, you can use your instance's root EBS volume, or create and attach a new volume just for caching.
 There are several factors that can affect the performance of EBS volumes.
 See the [EBS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) for more details about EBS volume types and their performance characteristics.
 If you create a new EBS volume or use EC2 instance storage, you will first need to [create a file system](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/add-instance-store-volumes.html#making-instance-stores-available-on-your-instances) on that storage and mount it at a path such as `/mnt/mp-cache`.
-The user running Mountpoint needs write access to the mounted file system, and we recommend setting the permissions on the file system to not allow reads by any other users (e.g., `chmod 0700 /mnt/mp-cache`).
+The user running Mountpoint needs write access to the mounted file system, and you should set the permissions on the file system to not allow reads by any other users (e.g., `chmod 0700 /mnt/mp-cache`).
 You can then start Mountpoint using the cache directory you mounted:

 ```
 mount-s3 amzn-s3-demo-bucket /path/to/mount --cache /mnt/mp-cache
 ```

-### Caching object content to memory
+#### Caching object content to memory

 Rather than caching to local storage, you can configure Mountpoint to cache to instance memory by using a RAM disk.
 To create a RAM disk on Linux, you can use [tmpfs](https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html)